Beijing jabs in US-China tech fight with chip material export curbs | Headlines

 EXPORT PERMITS, DISRUPTION WORRIES U.S. semiconductor wafer maker AXT Inc, which has manufacturing facilities in China, said on Monday its Chinese subsidiary Tongmei would apply for permits to keep exporting gallium and germanium substrate products from China.

-"We are actively pursuing the necessary permits and are working to minimize any potential disruption to our customers," said AXT Chief Executive Officer Morris Young.
-A manager at a China-based germanium producer said his company had received several queries from buyers in Europe, Japan and the United States hoping to stockpile product before the export controls take effect.
+"We are actively pursuing the necessary permits and are working to minimize any potential disruption to our customers," said AXT CEO Morris Young.
+A manager at a China-based germanium producer said his company had received several queries from buyers in Europe, Japan and the U.S. hoping to stockpile product before the export controls take effect.
 The buyers were anticipating it could take as long as two months to obtain export permits.

 "Offer prices in the domestic market and the export market have increased to 10,000 yuan ($1,380) per kg and over $1,500 per kg, respectively," he said.
 While the industry had expected to see some export controls for these metals, the timing had caught it by surprise, he said.

-Some downstream users with long-term sales contracts "are vexed about a possible jump in raw material prices, as it raises their production costs and may cause them losses," he said, declining to be named citing the sensitivity of the matter.
+Some downstream users with long-term sales contracts "are vexed about a possible jump in raw material prices, as it raises their production costs and may cause them losses", he said, declining to be named citing the sensitivity of the matter.
 Government officials in Taiwan and South Korea, however, downplayed any disruption from the curbs.
-Taiwan Deputy Foreign Minister Roy Lee said he only expects a short-term impact.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)